regimensocial/PalworldServerHelper/README.md

 Broadcasted: Saved!
 ```

-**Don't use the panel like this, please put it behind an Apache or Nginx proxy with a TLS certificate.**
+**Don't use the panel like this, please put it behind an Apache or Nginx proxy with a TLS certificate.
+Additionally, you should likely be using UFW or another tool already!**

 ## Config file explained